Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 6. Internal Linking Strategy

-Internal links distribute authority across your site and help search engines discover and understand your content hierarchy.
-Without third-party analytics tools showing you user flow data, a strong internal linking structure becomes your primary way to guide both crawlers and visitors through your content.
+Internal links distribute authority across your site and give search engines a map of your content hierarchy.
+Without third-party analytics showing user flow data, a deliberate internal linking structure is your main tool for guiding both crawlers and visitors through what you’ve built.

-• Pillar-cluster model: Create comprehensive pillar pages for your main topics, then link related posts back to those pillars and to each other.
-For example, a pillar page on privacy analytics should link to specific guides on individual tools and methodologies.
+• Pillar-cluster model: Create comprehensive pillar pages for your main topics, then link related posts back to those pillars and across to each other.
+A pillar page on privacy analytics should link to specific guides on individual tools and methodologies — and those guides should link back.

-• Contextual anchor text: Use descriptive, keyword-relevant anchor text — not “click here” or “read more.”
-Search engines use anchor text to understand what the linked page is about.
+• Descriptive anchor text: Use keyword-relevant anchor text, not “click here” or “read more.”
+Crawlers use anchor text to understand what the linked page is about — vague anchors waste that signal.

 • Three-click depth: Every important page should be reachable within three clicks from your homepage.
-Audit your site structure to identify orphan pages that lack internal links.
+Audit your site structure to find orphan pages — pages with no internal links pointing to them.
+They’re invisible to crawlers that follow links rather than just XML sitemaps.

-• Contextual relevance: Link between pages that share topical relevance.
-A post on keyword research without tracking users naturally links to content about privacy-respecting SEO tools.
+• Topical relevance: Link between pages that share subject matter.
+A post on keyword research without tracking users naturally connects to content about privacy-respecting SEO tools and measurement methods.
+Forced links across unrelated topics dilute both signals.

-Use Rank Math’s Link Counter feature to identify pages with few or no internal links, then update older content to include links to newer relevant posts.
+Use Rank Math’s Link Counter feature to identify pages with few or no internal links, then update older content to point to newer relevant posts.
+This compound — the older posts gain freshness signals when you edit them; the newer posts gain link equity from established pages.

 7. Privacy-Specific SEO Considerations

-This section covers the technical SEO tasks that are unique to privacy-first websites.
-These aren’t in standard SEO checklists because most guides assume you’re running the full Google tracking stack.
+This section covers technical SEO tasks unique to privacy-first websites.
+These don’t appear in standard checklists because most guides assume you’re running the full Google tracking stack.

 Cookie-Free Site Configuration

-If your site sets no cookies at all, you have a few technical advantages.
-You don’t need a cookie consent banner, which eliminates a common source of CLS and page speed issues.
-Make sure your server configuration actually reflects this — check that your hosting provider isn’t setting server-side cookies you’re unaware of.
-Test with your browser’s developer tools under the Application tab.
+If your site sets no cookies at all, you eliminate a common source of CLS and consent-banner load overhead — but verify that your configuration actually reflects this.
+Check that your hosting provider isn’t setting server-side cookies you don’t know about.
+Test in your browser’s developer tools under the Application tab, on a clean incognito session.

-If you use a CDN, verify it’s not setting tracking cookies.
-Cloudflare, for example, removed its __cfduid cookie in 2021, but other CDNs may still set their own.
+If you use a CDN, verify it’s not adding tracking cookies.
+Cloudflare removed its __cfduid cookie in 2021, but other CDNs may still set their own identifiers.
+This matters both for your privacy claims and for any cookie audit under GDPR.

 Privacy Policy and Legal Pages

-Your privacy policy page is both a legal requirement and an SEO asset.
-Keep it indexable (don’t noindex it), write it in plain language, and update it whenever your data practices change.
-Link to it from your footer on every page — this creates strong internal linking signals and satisfies both users and crawlers.
+Your privacy policy is both a legal requirement and an SEO asset.
+Keep it indexable — don’t noindex it.
+Write it in plain language, update it whenever your data practices change, and link to it from your footer on every page.
+That footer link creates consistent internal linking signals and satisfies both users and crawlers looking for transparency signals.

 Consent-Free Analytics Setup

-Replace Google Analytics with a privacy-respecting alternative like Plausible, Fathom, or Umami.
-These tools typically add less than 1KB of JavaScript to your pages, compared to 45KB+ for GA4.
-That’s a measurable performance improvement that shows up in Core Web Vitals.
+Replace Google Analytics with a privacy-respecting alternative — Plausible, Fathom, or Umami are the main options.
+These tools typically add under 1KB of JavaScript to your pages, compared to 45KB+ for GA4.
+That’s a measurable performance improvement that shows up in Core Web Vitals scores.
+To understand how the measurement gap compares across these tools, the guide on measuring SEO results with privacy-friendly analytics walks through what you actually get from each.

 Configure your analytics to track pageviews and referrers without collecting personal data.
-You’ll still get the search performance data you need from Google Search Console — which is free, first-party, and doesn’t require cookies on your site.
+You’ll still get search performance data from Google Search Console — free, first-party, and no cookies required on your site.

 8. Rank Math Configuration for Privacy-First Sites

-If you’re using Rank Math (or Yoast) on WordPress, here’s how to configure it specifically for a privacy-first setup:
+If you’re using Rank Math on WordPress, here’s how to configure it for a privacy-first setup rather than accepting defaults built for the tracking-heavy majority:

 • Disable Google Analytics integration: Rank Math can connect to GA, but if you’re privacy-first, skip this.
-Use Search Console integration instead — it provides keyword data without client-side tracking.
+Use the Search Console integration instead — it gives keyword and performance data without client-side tracking.

 • Enable IndexNow: Rank Math supports the IndexNow protocol, which pings Bing and Yandex when you publish or update content.
-This speeds up indexing without relying on third-party services.
+Faster indexing without relying on third-party crawl triggering.

-• Configure schema defaults: Set up your default Article, Person, and Organization schema under Rank Math > Titles & Meta.
-This ensures every page has proper structured data without manual work.
+• Configure schema defaults: Set up default Article, Person, and Organization schema under Rank Math > Titles & Meta.
+Every page gets proper structured data without manual work on each post.

-• Set up redirections: Use Rank Math’s built-in redirection manager to handle 301 redirects for changed URLs.
-This keeps things contained within WordPress without needing external redirect plugins that may introduce tracking.
+• Set up redirections: Use Rank Math’s built-in redirection manager for 301 redirects on changed URLs.
+Keeps everything inside WordPress without external redirect plugins that may add their own tracking.

-• Disable unused modules: Turn off Rank Math modules you don’t need (like the SEO Analyzer if you prefer external tools).
-Fewer active modules means less code execution.
+• Disable unused modules: Turn off Rank Math modules you don’t use.
+Fewer active modules means less code execution on every page load.

-For Yoast users, the same principles apply: disable any GA or third-party integrations, configure schema defaults properly, and use the built-in XML sitemap rather than adding another plugin.
+For Yoast users the same principles apply: disable GA and third-party integrations, configure schema defaults, use the built-in XML sitemap instead of adding another plugin.

 9. Technical SEO Checklist Summary